Isn't it time for you to quit smoking?

 Why We Don't Want Children To Pick Up The Habit

-While rates of cigarette smoking have declined in recent years, it remains the world’s leading cause of preventable death, according to the Centers for Disease Control and Prevention.
-An estimated 443,000 people die from smoking-related disease and illness each year.
+While rates of cigarette smoking have declined in recent years, it remains the world's leading cause of preventable death, according to the Centers for Disease Control and Prevention.
+An estimated 443,000 people die from smoking-related diseases and illnesses each year.
 To put that number into perspective, roughly one in five deaths in the United States are attributed to smoking.

 Some people assume that smoking is only bad for your lungs, but this couldn't be further from the truth.
 Granted, smoking is among the worst activities that you could do in terms of lung health, but this nasty habit affects nearly every organ of the body.